 That’s what countless Australians found out on Sunday night when SBS aired The Ghan: Australia’s Greatest Train Journey, an unorthodox documentary on the famous train that runs between Adelaide and Darwin.

 The premise alone should be enough to bore you to tears: it’s a three-hour show with no voiceovers or music, just seemingly endless footage depicting the journey of the world’s longest passenger train as it lumbers through Australia’s vast inland sea.

-I mean, check out the promo in the player above and you’ll see what I mean.
+I mean, check out the promo below and you’ll see what I mean.

 It’s no wonder, then, that the show’s ratings were absolutely horrif– hang on, almost HALF A MILLION Aussies watched it!?

 That was an extraordinary piece of television.
 I never thought it would be so enthralling to watch a train trip #TheGhan

 — Michelle 🐿💨 (@MichelleMackey1) January 7, 2018

 Okay, so those two people are obviously weirdos with nothing better to do than watch a hunk of metal trundle through the desert.
 The several hundred thousand other people who watched it must have done so ironically, or just by accident…right?

 — Chaz Hutton (@chazhutton) January 7, 2018